mowang111/personal_knowledge_repository/1.学习笔记/b01.英语/口语/短语积累/this is one of those things where....md

 this is one of those situations where... this is one of those relationships where...

-Sometimes you have one of those days where you are surround many people, but you still feel pretty lonely.
+Sometimes you have one of those days where you are surrounded by people, but you still feel pretty lonely.